Two Thirds Divided by Three: A Deep Dive into Fractions

 Q: Can I use a calculator to solve this problem?

 - A: Yes, most calculators can handle fraction division.
-However, understanding the underlying principles is essential for developing a strong mathematical foundation.
+That said, understanding the underlying principles is essential for developing a strong mathematical foundation.

 -